meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 The sample agent can be found [TODO: Git repo](https://github.com), clone it to your Cloud Shell.
 Create and activate a Python virtual environment, and install the required dependencies.
 Set up the authentication to use Agent Platform Authentication and start running the playground.

+> [!NOTE]
+> By default the agent will use the default Firestore database in the project.
+Typically during development you'de either use an [emulator](https://docs.cloud.google.com/firestore/native/docs/emulator) or have a test detabase; if you prefer to go on that path don't forget to seed the database with test data.

 ### Success Criteria

 - Python virtual environment is created and dependencies are installed without errors.